-This topic describes how to build a driver with the Windows Driver Kit (WDK).
+This topic describes how you can build a driver with the Windows Driver Kit (WDK).
 WDK 10 is fully integrated with Microsoft Visual Studio.
-You can build a driver using the Visual Studio development environment, or you can build a driver directly from the command line using the Microsoft Build Engine (MSBuild).
+You can build a driver using the Visual Studio development environment, or you can build a driver directly from the command line by using the Microsoft Build Engine (MSBuild).

 You can use any edition of Microsoft Visual Studio 2015, including Microsoft Visual Studio Community 2015, to build drivers for:

 Important Starting in Windows Driver Kit (WDK) 8, MSBuild replaced the Windows Build Utility (Build.exe).
 The WDK now uses the same compiler and build tools that you use to build Visual Studio projects.
 Driver projects that were built with previous versions of the WDK must be converted to work in the Visual Studio environment.
 You can run a conversion utility from the command line, or you can convert an existing driver by creating new Visual Studio project from existing sources.
 For more info, see Creating a Driver From Existing Source Files and WDK and the Visual Studio build environment.

 You build a driver the same way you build any project or solution in Visual Studio.
 When you create a new driver project using a Windows driver template, the template defines a default (active) project configuration and a default (active) solution build configuration.